 I will continue to deliver presentations upon request, as fitting my schedule, in exchange for full travel expenses (if you cannot reimburse my stunningly low costs, then please do not ask me to deliver a presentation).
 I will continue to submit to interviews with people who seem relatively sane (while recognizing that I have overestimated some hosts).
 I will continue to host visitors in my home for no fee.
 Not one of these activities is economically profitable.
 At least for me, there is no money in extinction.
 Having not drawn a paycheck for a decade, even my ability to live frugally is no match for the rising cost of remaining alive.

-I will flee most of the groups within social media inspired by my work, a process I have already begun.
+I have fled most of the groups within social media inspired by my work.
 These groups have largely become troll farms far more interested in defaming me than in evaluating the evidence I present.
 I have endured hatred toward me for more than two decades.
 I do not need even more animus in my life.

 Lest the careless reader incorrectly believe I am complaining about my personal circumstances, I am compelled to again point out the abundant joy I have discovered in my carefully examined life.
 My happiness is an emotional response to the supreme joy of finding my life’s purpose, as well finding as my small, loyal tribe.
 There is little doubt my deep and frequent thoughts of dying also contribute to my happiness.